 India vs China Economy

 How will the NPC address those concerns?
 What do foreign experts and Overseas Chinese say?
-The Panview Column of CNTV has invited some of them to express their views on major issues to be discussed at the ongoing two sessions.
+The Panview Column of CNTV has invited some of them to express their views on significant issues to be discussed at the two ongoing sessions.

-The countries -China and India – share a common land border and as such, they enjoy historic relations of friendship.
-Yet, in regards to Major Country diplomacy, there are moments when disagreements ensue between Beijing and New Delhi.
-Nevertheless, both sides support peaceful development, mutual respect and win benefits that help both nations strengthen their economies.
+The countries -China and India – share a common land border, and as such, they enjoy historic relations of friendship.
+Yet, regarding Major Country diplomacy, there are moments when disagreements ensue between Beijing and New Delhi.
+Nevertheless, both sides support peaceful development and mutual respect and winning benefits helps both nations strengthen their economies.

-The two countries respect each other’s sovereignty, along with their traditions and customs.
-As China, the world’s second-largest economy continues to rise in prosperity and status in the international community, it’s inevitable that India would also seek to boost its economy and global influence as well.
+The two countries respect each other’s sovereignty, traditions, and customs.
+As China, the world’s second-largest economy continues to rise in prosperity and status in the international community, it’s inevitable that India will also seek to boost its economy and global influence as well.

-Perhaps an economic rivalry has developed between Beijing and New Delhi, but it’s a “neighbourly friendship” competition and that encourages both sides to rise to the challenge of developing their economies to achieve more substantial results.
+Perhaps an economic rivalry has developed between Beijing and New Delhi.
+Still, it’s a “neighbourly friendship” competition that encourages both sides to rise to the challenge of developing their economies to achieve more substantial results.

-Now, India, which has witnessed higher annual gross domestic product (GDP) growth rates in recent years, is beginning to feel confident that it could possibly have a stronger economy than China in the near future.
+Now, India, which has witnessed higher annual gross domestic product (GDP) growth rates in recent years, is beginning to feel confident that it could possibly have a more robust economy than China in the near future.
 But is that possible?
 Well, let’s take a closer look.

 India holds aspirations to overtake China, but this may not be realistic.
-When you take into account, the traffic jams, and urbanisation problems in parts of Mumbai and New Delhi, and the allure of investing in India loses some of its appeal.
+When you consider the traffic jams and urbanisation problems in parts of Mumbai and New Delhi, investing in India loses some of its appeal.

-Indian Prime Minister Naharendra Modi’s government has enjoyed the strongest mandate of any government, yet he has failed to implement any noteworthy reforms yet.
+Indian Prime Minister Narendra Modi’s government has enjoyed the strongest mandate of any government, yet he has failed to implement any noteworthy reforms yet.

 This century belongs to China, and the world recognises this.

-No one flinches when Indian markets are crashing, but if the Chinese markets fall or there is some bad news coming out of China the world’s financial markets react and in a very strong manner.
+No one flinches when Indian markets are crashing, but if the Chinese markets fall or there is some bad news coming out of China, the world’s financial markets react in a powerful manner.

-From a mass psychology perspective, this tells us that the financial markets recognise China as the de facto leader and India if it’s lucky might manage to hold onto some position in the top 5.
+From a mass psychology perspective, this tells us that the financial markets recognise China as the de facto leader.
+If lucky, India might hold onto some position in the top 5.
 India will not take out China in the near future, but that does not mean one should not invest in Indian companies.

 There are still some Indian companies that are worth investing in.
-We would wait for strong pullbacks before committing money into any of these stocks.
+We would wait for strong pullbacks before committing money to these stocks.

 India vs China Economy: The Conclusion

-While the Indian economy has expanded nicely over the years, we think the tiger will have a hard time dethroning the Golden Dragon.
-India has a GDP of roughly $2.1 trillion, and that is a long way off from China’s current GDP of $11.3 trillion.
+While the Indian economy has expanded nicely over the years, we think the tiger will have difficulty dethroning the Golden Dragon.
+India has a GDP of roughly $2.1 trillion, far from China’s current GDP of $11.3 trillion.

 It’s not even a close race.
-The odds are higher that China will displace the US as the top economy than India overtaking China.
-While there are some great companies in India from a long-term perspective, China makes for a better investment as the market is extremely oversold; great companies are selling for a fraction of their former prices.
-For example, CHH, HNP and BABA are some companies worth taking a closer look at.
+The odds are higher that China will displace the US as the top economy India, overtaking China.
+While there are some great companies in India from a long-term perspective, China makes for a better investment as the market is highly oversold; great companies are selling for a fraction of their former prices.
+For example, CHH, HNP and BABA are some companies worth closely examining.

 Other Stories: